18 Jan 2023

 Today, digital transformation is not just good to have.
 It is a lifeline between the brand and customers.
 Brands that have not made advances on their digital channels front are missing out on significant revenue opportunities.
 Marketers and customer service teams must work closely with IT and technology vendors to innovate new ways to move customer transactions to digital.

-According to a recent Forrester study, 88% of E-commerce brands believe that focussing on hyper-personalisation should be a high or top priority.
+According to a recent Forrester study, 88% of ecommerce brands believe that focussing on hyper-personalization should be a high or top priority.
 However, our survey found that customers still think that brands are missing the mark.

 The Yelp app allows customers to list their likes, dislikes, lifestyle, favourite food, preferences, etc., before matching them with a business.
 The mobile app sends recommendations based on customer preferences.

 Omnichannel strategy is the future of marketing focused on customer engagement.
 Modern-day consumers demand a consistent, personalised experience across channels, with content presented in context.
 To meet these expectations, brands need to understand the series of moments that make up each individual’s journey and create a frictionless experience just for them.

 Starbucks emerges as one of the forerunners of implementing an omnichannel marketing strategy.
 Starbucks Rewards incentivises repeat visits with a loyalty program managed seamlessly via multiple platforms such as mobile app, phone, in-store, or website.

 With artificial intelligence (AI), you can understand customers' preferences, the devices they use, budget, etc. This information informs your ad campaigns and enables you to create tailored, targeted offers and cross-sell products across all channels.
 Based on data-driven insights, brands can leverage optimized AI to deliver relevant messages in the right place at the right time.

-Lifestyle overcame user app inactivity and drop-offs during the purchase stage by performing RFM analysis to identify the right segments and created personalised smart-triggered campaigns to drive conversion.
+Lifestyle overcame user app inactivity and drop-offs during the purchase stage by performing RFM analysis to identify the right segments and created personalized smart-triggered campaigns to drive conversion.

-With a personalised shopping experience that translates into customising a customer's E-commerce journey, brands can learn more about their customers and give them exactly what they want.
+With a personalized shopping experience that translates into customizing a customer's ecommerce journey, brands can learn more about their customers and give them exactly what they want.